console-table-printer/chrome-extension-table-printer/README.md

 - **Chrome**: Full support (Manifest V3)
 - **Edge**: Compatible with Chromium-based Edge
 - **Other Browsers**: May require manifest adjustments

-## License

-This project is licensed under the ISC License.
-See the LICENSE file for details.

-## Changelog

-### Version 1.0
-- Initial release
-- JSON to ASCII table conversion
-- Built-in examples
-- Input validation and error handling
-- Keyboard shortcuts support

 ---